swartzb/angular-asmx/README.md

 * .Net 4.0
 * SQL Server 2008 R2 Express

+## Getting Started

+### Clone this repository

+### Install Dependencies

+See the 'Install Dependencies' section for angular-seed below.

+Install the Northwind database by opening SQL Server Management Studio (SSMS) and executing script server/instnwnd.sql

+### Run the Application

+Open the angular-asmx directory in Visual Studio Express 2012 for Web as a Web Site.
+Right-click app/index.html and select 'View in Browser'.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.